Participant Information Sheet

 Unsubscribing from all contact

 You can ask us to stop contacting you about the study.
-We will keep your baby’s data for research but will remove your contact details from our records.
+We will keep your baby’s data for research but will no longer contact you.
 You will not receive further updates or requests from us.
-This includes contact about your baby’s health.

 Withdrawing from the study